(1) By submitting an entry to this competition, you:

 (36) Prizes will be posted or emailed to the winner’s Sponsor as appropriate within 14 days after the prize being claimed.

 (38) You confirm that, to the best of your knowledge, the entrant’s entry is original and does not infringe the intellectual property rights of any third party.
-You agree that the Organisers have an unrestricted, irrevocable, transferable, right and licence to use and modify the entry including for promotional purposes without the payment of any further fee or compensation or further reference to the entrant.
-To the extent permitted by law, you unconditionally and irrevocably consent to the Organisers modifying the entry as described in this clause.
+You agree that the Organisers have an unrestricted, irrevocable, transferable, right and licence to use and modify the entry by cropping or colour correcting the entry including for promotional purposes without the payment of any further fee or compensation.
 The Organisers will use reasonable efforts to attribute the entrant as author of the entry.
-Withdrawal from competition

 (39) You may withdraw an entry you submitted from the competition at any time before notification of finalists and winners by notifying the Organisers on +61 1800 223 669.
 If you withdraw an entry from the competition, the Organisers will remove that entry and will not use the entrant’s details or entry for media or promotional purposes.
 If you withdraw an entry from the competition, that entry will no longer be eligible to win a prize.

-(40) The Organisers may use entries in any merchandise, advertisements, educational materials, or publicity carried out or produced by the Organisers, including publishing on social media without further notice or compensation.
+(40) The Organisers may, with the entrant's consent, use entries in any merchandise or educational materials (including for sale), advertisements or publicity carried out or produced by the Organisers without compensation to the entrant.
 Entrants still retain rights to use and publish their entry.

 (41) Entries which, in the opinion of the Organisers, are incomplete, incorrect or incomprehensible, contain defamatory or offensive content or infringe intellectual property rights are not eligible to win and may be removed from the competition and the relevant entrant will be disqualified.